darthdeus/comfy/README.md

 particular, and if you're looking for a fully featured 3D engine it's definitely something to consider.

-That being said, comfy is unapologetically focused on 2D games, and as such fills a very different niche than Fyrox.
+That being said, comfy is unapologetically focused on simple games, and as such fills a very different niche than Fyrox.

 ## [bevy](https://bevyengine.org/)